 I’ve been in situations where taxi drivers refuse to speak – or pretend to not speak English after initially conversing with me in English.
 This usually occurs when it comes time to pay.

 The Ticket Price Bluff

 This can be a tricky one as you probably won’t know if the excuse for extra money is a valid one or not.
 In our experience typically this is a bogus excuse.
 The excuse for more money is that the taxi driver enters a place usually of public transportation such as an airport, train station or bus station and goes through a gate where they are given a ticket or piece of paper.
 Ask for the receipt in all cases to be sure.
 This may or may not be legitimate.
 I have seen where the taxi goes through a gate, receives the ticket, leaves the gate and never pays anything, but then still tries to tell the passenger that they owe more money above and beyond what the meter says, because it costs them every time they go in and out of the gate.
 We have also had a taxi driver drop us off well outside an airport (where there are no entry fees) and then tell us that there is an extra “public transportation” fee.
 No way.

 The Long Way

 Do you have any idea of how far it should take to get to your guesthouse or hotel?
-Its a good idea to have a city map with you and have a rough idea of where your hotel is (the direction and street).
-This way if your taxi driver starts driving in circles you will have some idea of what is going on!
-Consider using a GPS unit these are invaluable when it comes to finding addresses – you can get country and city maps for pretty much any place in the world.
+Its a good idea to have Google Maps pre-loaded on your phone with the address of your destination already marked.
+This way if your taxi driver starts driving in circles or a really round about route, you will have some idea of what is going on!

 Lined Up Taxis